kevinolega/homepage/now.md

 I geek out on anime, manga, and J-pop idols.

 [Stay in touch with me by joining my personal mailing list.][10]

+My website is the definitive source of information about me, my work, and what I'm doing.

 This page is inspired by [Derek Sivers’ /now page][11] movement.
 Check it out at [nownownow.com][12].